-Multiple cases of bleeding have been associated with garlic use, and caution is warranted in patients at risk of bleeding or prior to some surgical/dental procedures.
-Garlic does not appear to significantly affect blood glucose levels.
+Multiple cases of bleeding have been associated with garlic use.
+Caution is warranted in people who are at risk of bleeding and before some surgical and dental procedures.

 These uses have been tested in humans or animals.
 Safety and effectiveness have not always been proven.
 Some of these conditions are potentially serious, and should be evaluated by a qualified healthcare provider.

-Several studies describe the application of garlic to the skin to treat fungal infections, including yeast infections.
-Take caution as garlic can cause severe burns and rash when applied to the skin of sensitive individuals.
+Several studies describe garlic applied to the skin to treat fungal infections, including yeast infections.
+Additional research is needed before a conclusion can be drawn.

 Atherosclerosis ("hardening" of the arteries)